caisa-lab/konvens2023-sarcasm-detection/README.md

-# Sarcasmus detection from Twitter posts
+# Personalized Intended and Perceived Sarcasm Detection on Twitter

 ## Requirements: